Offline, yet still exploited

-Now once the executable is up and running in the remote machine (victim’s machine),when the victim connects to the internet then it first checks the instruction set in the gmail inbox by an attacker .
-Now let’s say if an attacker wants to execute command ‘ipconfig’ in the remote machine (victim’s machine) then the attacker has to send an email with subject ‘ipconfig’ to his own email address.
-Because the username and password is already encrypted in the executable file in the remote machine (victim’s machine), and as victim comes online , that executable file automatically logs into the victim’s gmail account and reads all command instructions which is loaded by the attacker.
+Now once the executable is up and running in the remote machine (victim’s machine), when the victim connects to the internet then it first checks the instruction set in the Gmail inbox by an attacker.
+Now let’s say if an attacker wants to execute the command ‘ipconfig’ in the remote machine (victim’s machine) then the attacker has to send an email with the subject ‘ipconfig’ to his own email address.
+Because the username and password are already encrypted in the executable file in the remote machine (victim’s machine), and as the victim comes online, that executable file automatically logs into the victim’s Gmail account and reads all command instructions which is loaded by the attacker.

-It executes the commands of the attacker’s choice and attaches the results to the attacker’s gmail account.
+It executes the commands of the attacker’s choice and attaches the results to the attacker’s Gmail account.
 Attackers simply have to download the attachment which contains command output from the victim’s machine.
-As a result, there is an email service (gmail) between the attacker and the victim’s machine.
-This shows that the attacker can execute a command in the victim’s machine but there is no direct connection between the attacker and the victim’s machine , And if the attacker uses Tor ( The Onion Router Browser ) or Anonymizers for accessing the gmail account then the attacker can never be caught (no reverse traces).It is something like Attacker <->email service <->Victim <->.
+As a result, there is an email service (Gmail) between the attacker and the victim’s machine.
+This shows that the attacker can execute a command in the victim’s machine but there is no direct connection between the attacker and the victim’s machine, And if the attacker uses Tor ( The Onion Router Browser ) or Anonymizers for accessing the Gmail account then the attacker can never be caught (any reverse traces).It is something like Attacker <->email service <->Victim <->.
 The life cycle is as shown below :

 Let’s say you have an infected remote machine with this exe and you want the account , drive and network information from the remote machine (victim’s machine) , then you have to send an email to your own account (note : which is also being listened and shared by the injected exe in the remote machine) with subject containing account_info, driveinfo ,networkinfo as shown in the figure below.